Al-aqua/intro-to-ai-lapman/src/chapter_9.md

         [0, 0, 0, 0, 0]
     ]

-    # Import our MazeProblem from Chapter 7
+    # Import our MazeProblem from Lab 7
     from chapter7 import MazeProblem  # Assuming you have this

     maze_problem = MazeProblem(problematic_maze, start=(0, 0), goal=(4, 4))